Alicepinch/bakemyday/README.md

 - Filter by different occasions and categorys
 - Checkout
 - Stripe payments
-- Personalisation form
 - Django-allauth authorisation
 - CRUD for all products
 - Contact page
 - Add to bag
 - Profile page
 - Error pages
+- Review section
+- Wishlist

 ## Future Features

 - Personalisation for each product on page
-- Reviews
 - Social account login
 - Multiple images per product
 - Pagination
 - Discount System
 - Blog section
+- Form where users can personalise a cake and generate an order

 ## Data Modelling